-5 Number of attempts permitted at an examination
+5 Number of attempts permitted at an assessment

-To be considered to have made an attempt at an examination, you must register for a course, make an examination entry for it and attend the examination.
+To be considered to have made an attempt at an assessment, you must register for a course, make an assessment entry for it and attend the examination.

 You have a maximum of three attempts at the assessment for each course of an EMFSS Online Taught degree.